narze/second-brain/Data Oriented Programming.md

 	```
 - `JSON.stringify(data, null, 2)` specify the number of characters to use for indentation
 - #regex \b : word boundary, use to perform prefix matching (i.e. `^` but locally)

+## Appendix A
+- DOP Mind map
+  - Data
+    - Representation
+      - Generic
+        - Mutable
+        - ~~Immutable
+      - ~~Specific~~
+    - Schema
+  - Code
+    - Functional Programming
+    - Object-Oriented Programming
+- Data Entities has Association & Composition relations
+- Code Entities (Modules) has Dependency & Inheritance relations
+- Price of using DOP
+  - Principle #1 - Separate Code From Data
+    - No control on what code can acccess what data
+    - No packaging
+    - More entities to build
+  - Principle #2 - Represent Data With Generic Data Structures
+    - Slight performance hit
+    - No data schema
+    - No compile time data type checks
+    - Type casting may be needed for some statically-typed languages
+  - Principle #3 - Data Is Immutable
+    - Performance hit
+    - Need library for Persistent Data Structure
+  - Principle #4 - Separate Data Schema from Data Representation
+    - Weak connection between data and its schema
+    - Slight performance hit

+## Appendix C
+- Data Oriented Programming != Data Oriented Design != Data Driven Programming